aditya-paliwal/DLND-Project-4/README.md

 Topics like Recurrent Neural Networks, Sequence-to-Sequence Model and Reinforcement Learning were covered during the lectures.
 Solid understanding of all these topics is a primary requirement.

-This project involved the building of a Sequence-to-Sequence model by implementing the following functions below:
+This project involved the building of a Sequence-to-Sequence model by implementing the following functions mentioned below:

 - model_inputs
 - process_decoder_input